 How to Prevent a Tax Lien

-Tax liens are public record, on file with your local court, and appear in the public records section of your credit report.
-They're considered to be one of the most negative credit report entries and can damage your credit score similar to bankruptcy or foreclosure.
+Tax liens are public record because they're on file with your local government.
+They'll appear in the public records section of your credit report.
+They're considered to be one of the most negative credit report entries and they can damage your credit score as much as a bankruptcy or foreclosure.

-Paid tax liens can remain for seven years unless the tax lien is withdrawn.
-When a tax lien is withdrawn, it's almost like the tax lien was never filed in the first place.
-However, you may have to send the credit bureaus documentation indicating the tax lien withdrawal in order to have the tax lien removed from your credit report.
+Paid tax liens can remain for seven years unless they're withdrawn by the IRS, which should happen when the tax debt is paid.
+It's almost like the lien was never filed in the first place when it's withdrawn.
+No hint should appear on your credit report, but mistakes can happen.
+You might have to send the credit bureaus proof of the tax lien withdrawal in order to have it removed from your credit report.